laataiasu/laataiasu.github.io/content/post/2020-07-24-brief-review-kdrama/index.md

 ### Hello Ghost

-i don't want to spoil. dark comedy about a moron who always fail to suicide. it made me cry
+i don't want to spoil. dark comedy about a moron who always fail to [[Suicide]]. it made me cry

 ### Sunny